Why New Product Launch Marketing Plan is Important

 This would make us feel confident we have a validation that could be quantified, rather than just conversions (which, BTW, are very important, too, and I wrote about that in my previous posts).

-I was also inspired by all the success stories of people using online course platforms to sell courses and trainings to their email lists, and how profitable an email list could be if nurtured properly.
+I was also inspired by all the success stories of people using online course platforms to sell courses and training to their email lists, and how profitable an email list could be if nurtured properly.

 Check out these numbers of launches empowered by email lists.